IgorSilvestre/peerjs-poc/README.md

   - Starting/ending calls
   - Muting/unmuting audio
   - Enabling/disabling video
-- Light and dark theme support with system preference detection
 - Responsive design that works on both desktop and mobile devices

 ## How It Works